Mikejo5000/vsts-docs-pr/docs/report/analytics/analytics-security.md

 ---
-title: Analytics service permissions and security
+title: Analytics Service permissions and security
 titleSuffix: VSTS
 description: Required permissions necessary to access the Analytics Service and how to handle project access denied errors ms.prod: vs-devops-alm